ShivamSharma13/genetic-ancestry-allofus/README.md

 **Cite this work:** Sharma, S., Nagar, S.D., Pemu, P. et al. Genetic ancestry and population structure in the All of Us Research Program cohort.
 Nat Commun 16, 4123 (2025). https://doi.org/10.1038/s41467-025-59351-8.

+**In the workbench:** If you are registered with the All of Us Research Program, you can access detailed & reproducible Jupyter Notebooks through this [Featured Workspace](https://workbench.researchallofus.org/workspaces/aou-rw-20e5a517/geneticancestrydemoproject/data)

 ## Overview of scripts and results

 ### **Step 1:** Population structure and genetic ancestry in the All of Us Research Program